Ittefaq (2017 film): Development

+Co-produced by Red Chillies Entertainment, B. R. Studios and Dharma Productions, Ittefaq released on 3 November.
 The official announcement of the film was made in April 2016.
-The title of the film was said to be Ittefaq.
-The film was shot on a 50-day non-stop schedule.
-Co-produced by Red Chillies Entertainment, B. R. Studios & Dharma Productions, Ittefaq released on 3 November.
 Ittefaq is an adaptation of a 1969 film with the same name, produced by B. R. Chopra and directed by Yash Chopra.
 The film starred Rajesh Khanna, Iftekhar and Nanda in lead roles.
 While Sidharth Malhotra reprised Khanna's character, Nanda's role is essayed by Sonakshi Sinha.
 Akshaye Khanna plays Iftekhar's role.
-The film is directed by Abhay Chopra, grandson of BR Chopra, the producer of the original film.
-The makers of the film decided that the movie will not be promoted at any platform.
+The film is directed by Abhay Chopra, grandson of B. R. Chopra, the producer of the original film.

-But before the release they came out with a campaign on Digital Media, requesting viewers not to disclose the culprit after watching movie.

 Casting

 The makers of the film chose Akshaye Khanna, Sidharth Malhotra and Sonakshi Sinha to star in the film as lead roles.
 Rajkummar Rao was cast to play a doctor but he then opted out.

 Filming

+The film was shot on a fifty-day non-stop schedule.
 The principal photography of the film started in February 2017.
 The film was shot entirely in Mumbai.